 We also don’t cover multi-tiered marketers, but we wish those of you sales affiliates the best of luck with your businesses.

 Last, we want our readers to be able to simply click and buy.
-We’re busy people, you know?
+Parents are busy people, you know?
 So if you make a product that you only sell at church craft fairs in the Netherlands we’re not the right site for you.
 (But we’d love to visit you over there some time.)

 When will you let me know if my submission has been picked?